LeandroHugo/ASU-VIRT-FIN-PT-02-2023-U-LOLC/README.md

 The milestone of Ellevest having achieved over $1 billion in assets under management (AUM) highlights their success not only despite the challenging economic climate brought on by the pandemic, but also due to it.
 Despite U.S. equity funds seeing more than $241 billion in outflows in 2020, Ellevest experienced net positive inflows each week, constituting a testament to their success in providing financial services and opportunities for women during the she-cession.

 Robo advising has become a popular and cost-effective alternative to traditional investment advisors, with companies like Ellevest, Betterment, Wealthfront, Schwab Intelligent Portfolios, and Vanguard Personal Advisor Services offering solutions that provide users with automated investing advice.
+Listed are a few transparencies between companies:

 * Investing Philosophy: Ellevest focuses on gender-responsive investing and custom portfolios tailored to your goals.
 This approach is different from Betterment, Wealthfront, Schwab Intelligent Portfolios and Vanguard Personal Advisor Services, which all use a more passive approach to portfolio management.